The demon goes by many names: ecommerce “reckoning,” exit “purgatory,” Amazon “arbitrage,” the “customer acquisition pricing parade.”

 Tactical options abound …

-Add to that, subscription incentives for MRR.
-Membership programs that exude “VIP.”
+Add to that, membership programs that exude “VIP.”
 Referrals that breed community.
 One-click, post-purchase offers — upsells, downsells, and cross-sells (regularly presented in immediate and varied succession).

 If anything, the problem isn’t a lack of options but knowing which to prioritize.
 Most brands aren’t dying of thirst; they’re drowning in an ocean of choice.

-“People come to me for email, customer onboarding, and long-term retention,” says Val Geisler, founder of Fix My Churn, “but, ultimately, the through-line for any of those problems is people.
+“People come to me for email, customer onboarding, and long-term retention,” says Val Geisler, Customer Evangelist at Klaviyo, “but, ultimately, the through-line for any of those problems is people.

 “If you think about tactics solely as numbers you need to fix, you’ll inevitably lose sight of what can actually fix them.
 But, if we think about tactics in terms of people we need to serve better — whether that’s through products, onboarding, messaging, experiences, whatever it is — we’ll start with the people and always end with people.